introgreek/introgreek.github.io/docs/04-textbook/00-basics/alphabet-and-accents.md

 * λ (l) and ρ (rh), unlike the plosives, do not restrict or close the vocal pathway.
 (These are called *liquids*.)
 * μ (m) and ν (n) resonate with air coming through the nose.
 (These are called *nasals*.)

-It will be useful to keep these groups in mind, especially when we begin talking about sound combinations in later modules.
+It will be useful to keep these groups in mind, especially when we begin talking about sound combinations in later chapters.

 ### Aspiration
 {: .no_toc }